 February

-- Approval of system and technology changes completed
+- Approval of system and technology changes continued

 - Technology and cost analysis and plans completed